 - “L” stands for Local Authority

 - “F” stands for Partnership Firm, and so on.

-- The fifth character represents PAN holder’s last name or surname in case of individual and for non-individuals’ first character of PAN holder’s Name.
+- The fifth character represents the PAN holder’s last name or surname in case of individual and for non-individuals’ first character of PAN holder’s name.

 It is Mandatory to Obtain a PAN Card

 - Individuals whose total income or the total income of any other person in respect of which the earlier mentioned person is assessable during the year, exceeds the threshold amount which is not chargeable to tax.

 - When returns are to be furnished by Charitable Trusts.

 - Individuals carrying on any business or profession whose total sales, turnover, or gross receipts are or is likely to exceed Rs 5,00,000 in any financial year.

 - For obtaining Import Export code by Importer/Exporter.